History and Beliefs

 A Worldwide Audience

-After 43 years of operation as a center for the Traditional Latin Mass, Saint Jude Shrine has taken on a new mission that has become international and worldwide.
+After decades of operation as a center for the Traditional Latin Mass, Saint Jude Shrine has taken on a new mission that has become international and worldwide.
 There is hardly a Sunday when there are not out-of-town visitors, oftentimes including pilgrims from out of state or even from a different country.
 To accommodate Saint Jude’s “extended congregation,” its Masses on Sundays and Holy Days are now “web-cast” via livestream to a global audience.
 Archived recordings of those Masses, going back over one year, are also available for viewing on-demand, for free.
 A link to those video services is included on the livestream page.

 Although it must be admitted that simply viewing a Mass electronically, even in real time, does not take the place of physical attendance at the Holy Sacrifice, it at least provides the opportunity for those, separated from places of true Catholic worship by great distances, to pray (albeit at a distance) with one of the last outposts of the still above-ground remnant Catholic Church, to hear the Gospel preached by a true Catholic priest and to be assisted in making a worthy spiritual Communion.